ftyuejian/Predicting-CO2-Absorption-in-Ionic-Liquid-with-Molecular-Descriptors-and-Explainable-GNN/README.md

 * run `python GIN_Runner.py` to reproduce GIN model result
 * run `python GAT_Runner.py` to reproduce GAT model result
 * run `python GCN_Runner.py` to reproduce GCN model result
+* noted that accuracy on test dataset may vary a little bit each time you run the code due to the random spliting for train and test dataset
 ### reproducing the result for fragment importance explanation with GNN Explainer
+* Entering /Explainer_for_ionic_molecule
+* run `explain_whole_dataset.ipynb` to visualizing the fragment importance explanation for the whole dataset
+* run `explain_single_ionic_molecule_pair.ipynb ` to visualizing the explanation for single ionic molecule pair in hotmap form
+* run `python fragment_explain.py` to reproduce the fragment importance explanation process for the whole dataset

 ## About the data